Italian Sausage and Peppers: This is a sponsored conversation written by me on behalf of Johnsonville. The opinions and text are all mine.

 There are a lot of amazing fathers in my life, from my own Father to my Father-in-law, and my husband who is awesome.
 Throw in a slew of brother-in-laws and brothers, and well…there are some pretty great dads out there.

 And what better way to celebrate them then with a big old cook out with some Italian Sausage and Peppers?
 A barbecue.
 A shindig.
 A yard party.
 Complete with sides, salads, chips, and of course sausages and bratwursts.
+Maybe replace the chips with these sweet potato fries.

 My favorite way to eat a grilled sausage is smothered in sautéed onions and peppers.
 It is so simple but offers so much flavor.
 I can’t wait for you to try it.
 We will likely be eating these all summer long, including Father’s Day!